kerry-tokyo/dr-pepper-map-club/README.md

 ## Dr Pepper Map Club (To Be Developed)

-A web app that checks vending machines equipped with Dr. Pepper.
+A web app that checks vending machines equipped with Dr Pepper.